fragenna2/TheTest/README.md

 cmake --build build --config Release
 ```

-It should compile without errors
+It should compile without errors.
+If you have errors, you can also dowload a build from the release page.